marq24/ha-evcc/README.md

 Nevertheless, evcc provides this data in the configuration section (no matter of the connection state).
 If you want to access your vehicle SOC and range, when the vehicle is not connected to a loadpoint, you can do this by adding a command_line sensor to your Home Assistant configuration.yaml file.

 > [!IMPORTANT]
 > You need to know the technical `vehicle_id`.
-Depending on from your configuration this is either the value you have specified in the `evcc.yaml` file or it had been automatically generated.
+Depending on your configuration, this is either the value you have specified in the `evcc.yaml` file or it had been automatically generated.
 >
 > In any case you can request: `http://[YOUR_EVCC_IP]:7070/api/config/devices/vehicle` and check the value of the `name` attribute to get your `vehicle_id`.